badeball/cypress-cucumber-preprocessor/docs/messages-report.md

 Screenshots are automatically added to messages reports, including that of failed tests (unless you have disabled `screenshotOnRunFailure`).
 This can be turned off using the `attachments.addScreenshots` property, which defaults to `true`.

+## Videos

+Videos are not automatically added to reports, but can be turned on using the `attachments.addVideos` property.
+This assumes you've configured Cypress to [capture videos](https://docs.cypress.io/app/guides/screenshots-and-videos#Videos).
+Videos are base-64 encoded and included in the files, which may affect size and performance.

 ## Attachments

 Attachments can also be added to messages reports through an API.
 This API is further explained in [JSON report](json-report.md), but applies to messages reports as well.